Sadeqsoli/SortingProject/README.md

 # SortingProject
-This is super simple project for displaying different type of sort algorithms.
+This is a super simple project for displaying different type of sort algorithms.